chrisgrieser/alfred-reminders-today/README.md

 	+ <kbd>⌃⏎</kbd>: Display completed reminders due today as well.
 Using
 	  <kbd>⏎</kbd> on a completed reminder marks it as uncompleted.
 The other
 	  modifiers work the same as with uncompleted reminders.
 Use <kbd>⌃⏎</kbd>
-	  again to hide completed reminders again.
+	  once more to hide completed reminders again.
-- Quickly add a new reminder
-	+ …due today with the keyword `qq`.
+- Quickly add a new reminder due today or tomorrow with the keywords `qq` and `qqq`, respectively.
-	+ …due tomorrow with the keyword `qqq`.

 [➡️ Download the latest release of this workflow.](https://github.com/chrisgrieser/alfred-reminders-today/releases/latest)